digipolisgent/api-guidelines/Guidelines.md

 /finance/budgetcalculator/v1/budgetround/001
 ```

-#### 7.1.5 Custom Headers
+#### 17.1.4 Custom Headers

 Some of the microservices the Service Factory provides use custom headers.
 The desciption of these custom headers MUST be provided in the OpenAPI Specification of the respective microservice.
 All our custom headers MUST be in the lower camel case format.

 ### 17.2 Healthchecks

 All our services MUST use a generic way for monitoring and checking their health.
 These are called the healthchecks.

-The healthchecks are based on the method called ["Hootsuite Health Checks"][hootsuite-healthchecks].
+The healthchecks are based on the methodology called ["Hootsuite Health Checks"][hootsuite-healthchecks].

 We provide a generic healthcheck service that can be used in new implementations for all major coding languages.

-[Java][java-healthchecks]

-[NetCore][net-nuget-healthchecks]
+- [Java module][java-healthchecks]
+- [.Net Core NuGet][net-nuget-healthchecks]

 [net-nuget-healthchecks]: https://github.com/digipolisgent/net_nuget_microservices-health
 [java-healthchecks]: https://github.com/digipolisgent/java_module_healthcheck